mstocco/mariostoc.co/content/traininglog/20210620-ironman2021-14weeksout.md

 Hitting the light at _Douglas_ and _Finlayson_ gave me a PR for the commute to _Crystal Pool_.

 Once in the water, I felt good, minus the throbbing headache.
-My times recorded in the workout file might be a little less consistent because of some lane congestion but the effort was there.
-I missed the final 100m cool down because I was getting short on
+The  times recorded for some sets in the workout file might be a little less consistent because of some lane congestion but the effort was there.
+I missed the final 100m cool down because I was getting short on.
+The bulk of the work got done and I think I was "feeling the water" ok this morning.

+The round about way to commute home took me along Dallas Road in a counterclockwise route along the waterfront.
+I ran into a my friend Costain and his new puppy "Eddy".
+It was the first time since the pandemic since we've seen each other (in person).
+The weather was perfect for a morning ride and although my quads didn't feel completely fresh, I did get a spin in.

 <!---->
 ## TUESDAY JUN 22